-- c) Figure 2 shows the library "execution" (red) with the causal dependencies (blue), according to the definition of causal dependency in slide 18 in part 3 of chapter 7.
+c) Figure 2 shows the library "execution" (red) with the causal dependencies (blue), according to the definition of causal dependency in slide 19 in chapter 3.
 Note that the blue dotted line on the right indicates a dependency that is induced by the transitive closure of the definition.

-- \bullet write(0) Barbara borrows the book from the library.

-- write(1) Barbara takes the book back.

-- read = 0 Barbara checks the index.

-- read = 1 Barbara checks the index again.